QuickBooks Blog

 Chart of accounts: Definition, how to set up, and examples

-Each time you add or remove an account from your business, it’s important to record it in your books.
-The chart of accounts (COA) helps you do just that.
+Every time you add or remove an account from your business, it’s important to record it in your books and your chart of accounts (COA) helps you do that.

 What is a chart of accounts?

-A chart of accounts, or COA, is a complete list of all the accounts involved in your business’s day-to-day operations.
-Your COA is useful to refer to when recording transactions in your general ledger.
+A chart of accounts, or COA, is a complete list of all the accounts involved in your business’ day-to-day operations.
+Your COA will most often be referred to when recording transactions in your general ledger.

 Typically, a chart of accounts has four account categories: